jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 # Amazon Web Service studies

 * Created in 2002, and launched as AWS in 2004 with SQS as first service offering.
-* 2003 amazon.com was $5.2B retail business.
+* 2003 amazon.com was $5.2B retail businesses.
 7800 employees

 ## Why cloud

 * moving from capex to variable expense
-* economies of scale: EC2 instance different pricing model
+* economy of scale: EC2 instance with different pricing model.
+Usage from hundreds of thousands of customers is aggregated in the cloud
-* Elactic capacity: pay for what you use
+* Elactic capacity: pay for what you use.
+Scale up and down so no need to guessed capacity.
-* Speed anf agility to define infrastructure in minutes not weeks
+* Speed and agility to define infrastructure in minutes not weeks
-* Focus on business apps, not IT infrastructure
+* Focus on business apps, not IT infrastructure and data centers.
 * Global reach in a minutes

 ## Use cases